-Which is the first national park in India?
-Name: Jim Corbett
+Which is the first National Park in India?
+Jim Corbett?

-Indian forests cover nearly 23% of the landmass and have many ancient forest and wildlife sanctuaries.
+Indian forests cover nearly 23% of the landmass and have many ancient forests and wildlife sanctuaries.
 These forests are home to various indigenous plants and animals.
-But do you know Which is the First National Park in India?
+But do you know which is the First National Park in India?

-Ramganga National Park is the 1st national park in India, renamed in 1955 after independence.
-The park started in 1936 at the Himalayan foothills of the United Province (present Uttarakhand) under Governor Malcolm Hailey as Hailey National Park.
+Ramganga National Park is the first national park in India, renamed in 1955 after independence.
+It was established in 1936 as Hailey National Park in the Himalayan foothills of the United Province (present Uttarakhand) under Governor Malcolm Hailey.

 Which is the First National Park in India